nice-game-hints/machinarium/outskirts/lostdog/plunger.md

 * The red dots will end up side-by-side

 ## Help me out.
-The game randomises this puzzle when you leave and re-enter the cell, making it difficult to give a specific tips.
+The game randomises this puzzle when you leave and re-enter the cell, making it difficult to give specific tips.
 If you're stumped, it may be worth attempting another layout.

 # Gun acquired!
 Nice!
 That's just a regular gun, though.
 For a plunger, you'll might need to look around rooms that have toilets in them.